puchimilk/flutter_app/README.md

 # flutter_app

-I made a calendar application with Flutter.
+I creating a calendar application with Flutter.

 ## Overview